tsunami416604/azure-docs.hu-hu/articles/virtual-machines/linux/about-disks-and-vhds.md

 ---
-title: Hamarosan nem felügyelt (lapblobokat) és a lemezek tárolási felügyelt Microsoft Azure Linux virtuális gépek |} Microsoft Docs
+title: About unmanaged (page blobs) and managed disks storage for Microsoft Azure Linux VMs | Microsoft Docs
-description: További tudnivalók a alapjait nem felügyelt (lapblobokat) és a felügyelt Linux virtuális gépek Azure-lemezeket tároló.
+description: Learn about the basics of unmanaged (page blobs) and managed disks storage for Linux virtual machines in Azure.
 services: virtual-machines
 author: roygara
 manager: jeconnoc